Please read the trope description and instructions on the main page before posting.

 Tenpenny may want to nuke Megaton because he thinks it spoils his penthouse view, but he has enough morals to at least want the townspeople evacuated before the deed is done.
 Too bad the guy he put in charge of the operations doesn't have such moral qualms.

-Unlike previous installments (where Fallout 2 even had a specific "perk" for the act), Fallout 3 and Fallout: New Vegas will absolutely refuse to let you target children.
+Unlike previous installments (where Fallout 2 even had a specific karma score for the act), Fallout 3 and Fallout: New Vegas will absolutely refuse to let you target children.
 Children are in fact completely invincible in these games; on the other hand, they are also completely passive.

 Not sure if it fits here, but Butch of Fallout 3 is the resident Jerk Jock, but later in the game, if you recruit him and start doing evil things, he'll begin to comment on your actions by saying things like, "Bad is one thing, evil is another".
 Even he doesn't approve of half the things your evil Wanderer does.